 Debit and credits in real estate come up during closing in a real estate transaction.
 It’s worth mentioning that because debits and credits in the accounting world are slightly different.
 In our case, debits and credits come up in closing.

 Closing is the final step in executing a real estate transaction.
-It is when official ownership and payment is transferred to the appropriate parties.
+It is when official ownership and payment are transferred to the appropriate parties.
 Closing usually occurs after a purchase agreement is made, and the title is now ready to be transferred.

 On most purchase agreements, there will be a debit and credit section.
 The debit section highlights items that you owe at closing.
 At the same time, the credit section covers items that are owed to you.
 Generally speaking, these debits and credits go hand and hand, meaning a debit is usually balanced by a credit.
 They typically coexist with one another.